The Scotch Whisky Experience

 As the official Scottish residence of Her Majesty the Queen, and once home to Mary Queen of Scots, it doesn’t get any more exclusive than The Palace of Holyroodhouse.
 The best way to explore is after-hours, on an exclusive evening tour, when the baroque palace is closed to the general public.
 Enjoy a glass of champagne while the expert guide talks you through the history of this magnificent edifice.

 Whether you’ve had a hard day’s exploring or spent a busy morning shopping, a spot of light refreshment in the shape of afternoon tea is probably called for.
 You could enjoy a traditional tea at the Balmoral Hotel’s Palm Court, or head to the Forth Floor at Harvey Nichols for a more contemporary take on proceedings.
-Should you wish to combine afternoon tea with your sightseeing, then a few hours in the National Museum of Scotland can be followed with tea in the impressive Tower Restaurant, which boasts fabulous views across the city.

 Edinburgh boasts a fantastic selection of Michelin-starred eateries to get your teeth into.
 In particular, down at The Shore in Leith you’ll find three within a few hundred yards of each other.
 The celebrated Martin Wishart’s flagship venue is here, as is The Kitchin, whose chef patron Tom Kitchin is a familiar face from TV cookery shows like Masterchef.